wenbsu/wenbsu.github.io/Peppa Pig/season-1/04-Best Friend.md

 Peppa is waiting for her best friend, Suzy Sheep.
-HeIIo, Suzy!
+Hello, Suzy!
 Baaaa!
-HeIIo, Peppa.
+Hello, Peppa.
 Suzy Sheep has come to play with Peppa.
 Peppa loves Suzy.
 Suzy loves Peppa.
 They are best friends.
-Peppa, why don't you and Suzy go and play in your
+Peppa, why don't you and Suzy go and play in your bedroom?
-bedroom?
 Yes, Mummy!
 George wants to play, too.
 Peppa and Suzy love playing in Peppa's bedroom.